strict-types/strict-types/README.md

-# Rust implementation of strict encoding schema (STENS)
+# Strict types AST and typelib implementation

+#### Protobufs for functional programming

+This is a set of libraries for working with abstract syntax trees and libraries of [strict types] &ndash; type system made with category theory which ensures provable properties and bounds for the in-memory and serialized type representation.

-Strict encoding is a deterministic schema-base binary serialization format for algebraic types (ADT) which provides automatic strong type checking.
-It is used in consensus protocols, networking, AluVM and long-term data storage.
+Strict types is a formal notation for defining and serializing [generalized algebraic data types (GADT)][gadt] in a deterministic and confined way.
+It is developed with [type theory] in mind.

-This library provides primitives for describing strict encoding schemata, validating and parsing structured data using the schema and for on-the-fly checking of algebraic data type serialziation/deserialization.
+Strict Types are:
+* __schema-based__ (with the schema being strict encoding notation),
+* __semantic__, i.e. defines types not just as they are layed out in memory, but also depending on their meaning,
+* __deterministic__, i.e. produces the same result for a given type,
+* __portabile__, i.e. can run on ahy hardware architecture and OS, including low-performant embedded systems,
+* __confined__, i.e. provides guarantees and static analysis on a maximum size of the typed data,
+* __formally verifiabile__.

-To learn more about strict encoding [read the spec](https://www.strict-encoding.org).
+To learn more about strict encoding [read the spec](https://strict-types.org).

-Strict encoding schema works with type definitions.
+Strict types works with type definitions.
 It allows:
 - static analysis of data types, like
   * defining semantic type ids;
   * specifying exact memory layout;